KDE/digikam-doc/batch_queue/bqm_workflow.rst

 :ref:`Workflow <batch_queue>`
 =============================

 The Batch Queue Manager has a tab named **Workflow** in the bottom right of the window which is empty by default.
 This view is a list where the user can store the preferred set of tools to assign to queues.
-This list is saved and restored between sessions allowing the workflows to be re-used.
+This list is saved and restored between sessions allowing the workflows to be reused.

 A workflow stores: